Sketches by Mike Gilbert and Phil Eggerding.

 They are an aboreal, somewhat paranoid species.
 They’re small in stature with large ears and eyes.
 Being light gravity worlders with feet equipped for gripping branches, they need assisted locomotion when off their world.
 From their position of paranoia, they see the Sholans as potential rivals for the worlds they wish to exploit and colonise.
 In fact, when they first met three hundred years ago, a series of wars erupted between the two species.
 This lasted some fifty or so years.
 So when they met the Sumaan two hundred years ago, they hired them as mercenaries and personal bodyguards for those of their species brave enough to venture into space.
 They also funded the production of Sumaan craft or leased Chemerian vessels to them – at vast profit to themselves, of course – and brought them into space to counter the presence of the Sholans.

 They are about four feet tall and travel in a swarm of six males.
 They talk in high, trilling voices as well as communicating by scents.
 They live at a faster rate than us so watching them move tends to give one motion sickness.
 They love bright, garish colours and adorn themselves with an abundance of gold jewellery.
-I rather like them.
+I am very fond of them.

 And of course, we have for the first time, the Valtegans.
-The one at the bottom is actually General Kezule, but the priest J’koshuk and the crew of M’ezozakk’s ship would have all looked like this.
+This is actually General Kezule, but the priest J’koshuk and the crew of M’ezozakk’s ship would have all looked like this.

 Romas Kukalis’ excellent cover for RAZOR’S EDGE shows Kusac, Kaid and T’Chebbi disguised as black long-pelted U’Churians, and in the background you have the Sumaan.